moccalatte/little-ghost/README.md

 ### Step 3: Manage the Userbot
 1. Select **"🛠️ Manage Userbot"** and choose the userbot you want to manage.
-2. The reply keyboard will show command buttons: `🤖 Auto Reply`, `👀 Watcher`, `📢 Broadcast`, `📊 Job Status`, `⛔ Stop Jobs`, `🆘 Help`, and navigation options.
+2. The reply keyboard shows command buttons such as `🤖 Auto Reply`, `👀 Watcher`, `📢 Broadcast`, `📊 Job Status`, `⛔ Stop Jobs`, and navigation options.
-3. Each button starts a short conversation to guide you step-by-step.
+3. Each flow guides you step by step—Auto Reply and Watcher now ask whether keywords should match whole words or substrings and whether you require ALL or ANY matches before executing.
 4. The wizard saves instructions to the `tasks` table, and the Userbot Service executes them asynchronously.
+Use `📜 Watcher Logs` for quick summaries of recent watcher runs.

+### Admin Extras
+- `🧪 Automated Testing` lets you dry-run the core commands.
+Pick `Test all groups & channels` or enter specific IDs, and the system will validate both relaxed and strict keyword rules.
+- `👷 Manage Userbot (WIP)` currently ships with `📂 Sync Users Groups` to refresh the cached chat list and append results to `logs/admin/sync_<telegram_id>.log`.

 ---